wragge/closed-glams-covid19/index.md

 ### Port Arthur Historic Site

+* 🛑 20 March 2020 –  Site, visitor centre, and restaurant are closed.
+All tours suspended indefinitely.
+[More info...](https://portarthur.org.au/novel-coronavirus-covid-19/)
 * ⚠️ 17 March 2020 - Site is open but providing updates to visitors and have advised that they are not currently taking cash payments.
 [More info...](https://portarthur.org.au/novel-coronavirus-covid-19/)

 ### Queen Victoria Museum and Art Gallery